 There I stood … the unwilling witness to the death of a family.

-That letter came to FamilyLife over 18 years ago.
-Whenever I read it, I’m reminded that every effort I make to preserve my marriage and my family is worth it.
+Whenever I read this letter I am reminded that every effort I make to preserve my marriage and my family is worth it.
 And I wonder where those two little girls are today.
 Have they followed the same pattern set by their parents?
 Or have they found a way to break that destructive legacy through the power of a relationship with God?

 © 2010 by FamilyLife.
 All rights reserved.